Rolisteam/DiceParser/HelpMe.md

 ### Range

-The range is defined as two bound.
-You have to use square brackets and the two bound are separated by `-`.
+The range is defined as two bounds.
+You have to use square brackets and the two bounds are separated by `-`.

 > 4d10c[8-10]